 How do you navigate a PDF document?
-That’s a BIG question.
-With PDFpen, there are lots of ways to get around a PDF.
-In this blog post, we’ll show you all the different possibilities for viewing and moving through your PDF documents.
+There are many ways!
+In this blog post, we’ll show you all the different possibilities for viewing and moving through PDFs in PDFpen.

 A PDF is composed of pages that you can arrange and view in different ways.
-In PDFpen, you can choose Single Page, Facing Pages, and – if you’re using the latest version of PDFpen – Split view.
-We’ll look at each option in more detail below.
+In PDFpen, you can choose Single Page, Facing Pages, and—if you’re using the PDFpen versions 11 and later—Split View.

 The Single Page view is the default view in PDFpen.
 It’s how most people like to read: one page at a time.

-To set your Default view preferences, choose PDFpen > Preferences, and select Single Page or Facing Pages.
+To set your Default view preferences, choose PDFpen > Preferences > General > Default view, and select Single Page or Facing Pages.

 Note: The settings you choose will “stick” to new documents you open.

 There you go.
 If you’ve ever been frustrated about having to constantly switch between the main text and the endnotes in an academic paper, Split View is for you.
-If you’ve somehow obtained a PDF copy of David Foster Wallace’s Infinite Jest, Split View might be just what you need.
+Here’s what it looks like:

 - From the Sidebar, choose a page you want to see in Split View.